-Okunoshima (大久野島) is a small island located in Takehara in the province & nbsp; of Hiroshima.
-The site is made up of camps, trails and historic sites. &Nbsp; The island is also known as & nbsp; Usagi Jima (ウサギ島 - & nbsp; Coelho Island) because of the countless wild rabbits that inhabit the island.
-Fortunately they are docile and have become accustomed to humans, making the island a perfect place for tourism.
+The island is also known as “usagi jima” [ウサギ島] which means island of rabbits, due to the numerous wild rabbits that inhabit the island.
+Fortunately they are docile and have gotten used to humans, making the island a perfect spot for tourism.

-The island was initially created with the purpose of developing gases lethal for the war, and more than 6 thousand tons were produced, but with the end of the war, this whole project was abandoned and kept secret, so the island was totally deserted and unknown among people. .
+The island was initially created with the purpose of developing lethal gases for war, where more than 6 thousand tons were produced, but with the end of World War II, this whole project was abandoned and kept secret, so the island was totally deserted and unknown among people.

 The Island has totally changed, now it is possible to find hotels, a golf course and a camping site, you can even swim in the clean water that circulates the island and, of course, play and feel the cuteness of the thousands of rabbits that inhabit the island.